-– A GUEST BLOG BY CRUZ SANTANA –
+– BY CRUZ SANTANA –

 ‘My oncologist told me not to expect any future visits from Aunt Flo once I completed his prescribed six-session chemo routine.’
 In other words: how cancer treatment effects your cycle.
 A personal story by Cruz Santana (photo).